eead-csic-compbio/AlloSHP/README.md

 The most important result files are the 0-based **BED** list of syntenic positions, which will be used in the last step, and the **PDF** dotplot, which requires `gnuplot` in your system, which must be inspected to assess the quality of the WGA.
-Note that flags `-I` and `-C` can be used to tweak the WGA parameters after inspection of the dotplot.
+Note that flags `-N` and `-C` can be used to tweak the WGA parameters after inspection of the dotplot.
 Also, you can use `-o` to set your own **output folder**.

-The BED file by `WGA`:
+The BED file produced by `WGA` looks like this:

     # chrA  posA    endA    baseA   strandA chrB    posB    endB    baseB   block   SNP
     Bd2     44989686        44989687        A       -       Chr01   13393558        13393559        A       10      .